pdrastil/demo-terraform-aws/ansible/roles/nginx/README.md

 ## Author Information

+This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

-This role was created in 2020 by Petr Drastil.
+The role was modified for demo purposes in 2020 by Petr Drastil.